 - Beat the cream cheese until smooth.

-- Beat in the yoghurt, icing sugar and vanilla essence.
+- Beat in the sour cream, icing sugar and vanilla extract.

 - Pour this over the oreo base and place in the fridge to set for 2 hours.

 - Crush the oreos and mix in the cream cheese.

 - Leave this at room temperature to make it easier to spread over top of the cheesecake.

 - Once the cheesecake has been in the fridge for 2 hours, spread the oreo truffle in an even layer over top.

 - Place in the fridge to while you make the ganache.